 There was a strange symbol in the centre of the chest plate, reminding her of a capital 'J,' giving of an eerie golden glow.
 She also noticed a pulsating red line that was visible between the small openings of his light grey, bony tail.

 "Who are you?" she softly spoke to the being.
 She stretched out her hand and carefully clasped his left hand.

-Jacqueline's father, who had been staring at the beast for several moments, came to his senses again, and saw what she was doing.
+Jacqueline's father, who had been staring at the beast up until now, came to his senses again.
 "What do you think you're doing?
 Let go, don't touch—" His sentence was once again interrupted as the creature began to moan weakly.

 "Dad, he's waking up!" she said, her voice filled with excitement.

 "Alright, enough of this!
 You're coming with me right now!"